 There are several ways to get to Machu Picchu from Cusco: by train, minivan, private car or with your legs with a trek of several days, as we did.
 Whatever means you choose, you have to take into account that you have to spend at least two days.
 In fact, you need to stay overnight in Aguas Calientes, the citadel located at the foot of Machu Picchu at 2040 meters above sea level also known as Machu Picchu Pueblo, in to be the next day among the first to access the site.

 For us, the visit of Machu Picchu (2430 mt above sea level) coincided with the fourth and final day of the Salkantay Trek.
+But remember to watch out for the most common travel scams.

 Where is Machu Picchu?